-- Laws that protect against air or water pollution, odors, pests, unattractive compost bins or facilities, traffic, and inaccurate fertilizer labeling - Laws and programs to divert waste from landfills, streamline composting, and improve soil the square footage of your site, or the volume of material stored or processed.
+- Laws that protect against air or water pollution, odors, pests, unattractive compost bins or facilities, traffic, and inaccurate fertilizer labeling - Laws and programs to divert waste from landfills, streamline composting, and improve soil

+The good news is that small-scale community composting is often exempt from many state permitting rules.
+These exemptions are typically based on feedstocks accepted, the square footage of your site, or the volume of material stored or processed.
 Some states may not even cover community or small-scale composting.
 Do not view this lack of clarity and guidance as a regulatory "free pass," but instead be even more encouraged to follow widely accepted best management practices.
 Also seek a seat at the table whenever composting regulations are being discussed.
 As community and small-scale composting gain in popularity, public scrutiny and rules that affect your operation are likely to follow.